SumoLogic/sumologic-documentation/docs/integrations/containers-orchestration/activemq.md

 ## ActiveMQ Alerts

-Sumo Logic has provided out of the box alerts available via[ Sumo Logic monitors](/docs/alerts/monitors/index.md) to help you quickly determine if the ActiveMQ database cluster is available and performing as expected.
+Sumo Logic has provided out-of-the-box alerts available via[ Sumo Logic monitors](/docs/alerts/monitors/index.md) to help you quickly determine if the ActiveMQ database cluster is available and performing as expected.

 <table>
   <tr>